FEARLESS HOME • BOOKS FEATURES KEEP IN TOUCH

 Before founding Fearless Books in 1997 to continue the publication of his writing, D. PATRICK MILLER sold three solo projects to major publishers: Viking, Henry Holt, and Dell.
 He is now the author of nine titles, including Understanding A Course in Miracles (Ten Speed/Random House), and Living with Miracles (Tarcher/Penguin).
 As a collaborator, ghostwriter, or principal editor, Miller has helped other authors prepare manuscripts for such publishers as Viking, Doubleday, Warner, Crown, Simon & Schuster, Jeremy P. Tarcher, Hay House, Hampton Roads, and John Wiley & Sons.
 His poetry has been published in a number of magazines and several anthologies.
 A top-ranked volunteer expert on publishing at AllExperts.com, Miller provides professional consultations to literary agents and publishers as well as published and unpublished authors working in fiction and nonfiction.
 He is a member of the Authors Guild and Independent Book Publishers Association, and serves as president of the Northern California chapter of the American Society of Journalists and Authors (ASJA).

-SARI FRIEDMAN’s poetry, fiction, creative non-fiction and book reviews have appeared in literary magazines, trade journals and anthologies including the O. Henry Festival Stories Collection, San Francisco Chronicle, Berkeley Daily Planet and Manhattan Poetry Review.
-She has been nominated for The General Electric Younger Writers Award and The Pushcart Prize Collection, and won the New Voice in Fiction First Prize from The Writers Voice in NYC.
-She has an M.F.A. from Columbia University, is the former Assistant Director of the Summer Writers' Festival sponsored by Columbia University Graduate Writing Division and served as an Advanced Fiction Workshop Instructor in the Washington Heights Writers’ Workshops.
-Sari has consulted on manuscript acquisitions for Avon Books and New American Library.
-She is a member of the California State Poetry Society, Northern California Book Reviewers, the Society of Children’s Book Writers and Illustrators and PEN.
-She continues to publish under her own name, edits the award-winning Fearless Poetry Series and is starting a new series of writing workshops.
+SARI FRIEDMAN's fiction, creative non-fiction, poetry and book reviews have appeared in literary magazines, trade journals and anthologies including the O. Henry Festival Stories Collection, San Francisco Chronicle, Berkeley Daily Planet and Manhattan Poetry Review.
+She's been nominated for several Pushcart Prizes and the General Electric Younger Writers Award, and she won the New Voice in Fiction First Prize from The Writers Voice in NYC.
+She earned an M.F.A. in Fiction from Columbia University, and has taught writing to at-risk youth and in advanced fiction writing workshops.
+She's consulted on manuscript acquisitions for numerous publishers including Avon Books and New American Library; she currently provides comprehensive developmental editing and assessments to Fearless Literary Services, a division of Fearless Books.
+She is a judge for the Northern California Book Award, and is a member of several professional organizations including the Northern California Book Reviewers and the Society of Children's Book Writers and Illustrators.
+She edits the award-winning Fearless Poetry Series, writes short stories and poetry, and is completing writing both an adult literary novel and a young adult novel.
 Her website appears here.

 BRUCE BAWER’s dozen books range from literary criticism (Diminishing Fictions: Essays on the Modern American Novel and Its Critics) and film criticism (The Screenplay’s the Thing) to commentary on Christianity (Stealing Jesus: How Fundamentalism Betrays Christianity), Islam (While Europe Slept), free speech (Surrender), and gay rights (A Place at the Table).
 He has also published volumes of poetry, edited a collection of essays, collaborated on an as-told-to memoir, and written a composition textbook.
 His books have been issued by such publishers as Simon & Schuster, Dutton, Doubleday, and Crown, and have been translated into several languages.
 He has also been a prolific book reviewer for such publications as the New York Times Book Review, Wall Street Journal, and Washington Post Book World, has written voluminously for scores of magazines, newspapers, and websites, including The Hudson Review, American Scholar, Wilson Quarterly, and City Journal, and has been included in numerous anthologies.
 Bawer has taught writing at Stony Brook University and Adelphi University and served as a board member of the National Book Critics Circle and as editor-in-chief of its professional journal.
 His 2006 book While Europe Slept was a finalist for the National Book Critics Circle award.
 See his website.